 Preliminary qualitative research began in Spring 2022 with agency interviews and family focus groups.
 The mixed-method approach involves census-based map analysis, agency interviews and community-based focus groups and mapping.
 The w88 mobile anticipates using the data to support fair housing legislation, an expansion of Spanish language services and information, and improved representation for the housing challenges of undocumented persons.

 Focus groups for participating families will be held in winter and spring of 2023.
-Visit the w88 mobile StoryMap to follow and learn more about the w88 mobile and how to become involved.
+Visit the project StoryMap to follow and learn more about the project and how to become involved.